section-engineering-education/engineering-education/content/articles/introduction-to-blockchain-as-a-service/index.md

 On the Azure website, developers can find a platform to develop and test blockchain applications (Azure).

-It is believed that this will allow financial institutions and banks to work more closely with each other on what are called [smart contracts](https://www.investopedia.com/terms/s/smart-contracts.asp).
+It is believed that this will allow financial institutions and banks to work more closely with each other on what is called [smart contracts](https://www.investopedia.com/terms/s/smart-contracts.asp).

-Without going too much into the details, smart contracts are basically data based scripts that self-execute when specific conditions are met.
+Without going too much into the details, smart contracts are data-based scripts that self-execute when specific conditions are met.

-There is also a [blog post](https://azure.microsoft.com/en-in/blog/author/markruss/) written by the CTO of Microsoft's Azure, Mark Russinovich and even an entire site dedicated to BaaS development called [BlockApps](https://azure.microsoft.com/en-in/blog/blockapps-strato-smd-upgrade/).
+There is also a [blog post](https://azure.microsoft.com/en-in/blog/author/markruss/) written by the CTO of Microsoft's Azure, Mark Russinovich, and even an entire site dedicated to BaaS development called [BlockApps](https://azure.microsoft.com/en-in/blog/blockapps-strato-smd-upgrade/).

 BlockApps website provides developers with guidelines and tutorials on how they can build their own private blockchain implementation (Blockapps).
 Using its tools and modules, developers can build, test and deploy their own blockchain applications that use smart contracts.